Electoral district of Nedlands: History

 Nedlands was created at the 1929 redistribution, at which five new metropolitan electorates were created to replace former Goldfields seats in Parliament.
 Its first member was elected at the 1930 election, and for most of its first eight decades it was a safe seat for the Liberal Party and its predecessors.
 As such, it was held by a succession of senior non-Labor figures.

 From 1953 to 2001, the seat was held by the Court family.
 Hon.
 Sir Charles Court won the seat in 1953, handing it to his son, Hon.
 Richard Court, in 1983.
 Charles served as Premier from 1974 to 1982, and Richard became Premier from 1993 to 2001.
 They are one of only three father-son combinations in Australia to have served as state premiers (including the Butlers in South Australia and the Cains in Victoria).

 Its first member, Hon.
-Sir Norbert Keenan, was an Attorney-General, and all but one non-Labor member has been promoted to cabinet or the opposition front bench.
+Sir Norbert Keenan, was an Attorney-General, and five of its first six non-Labor members were promoted to cabinet or the opposition front bench.